 Zeus banishes her to an island where she perfects her talent for witchcraft.
 However she is cast as someone who must be tamed and choose between her God family and the mortals she loves.

 The book itself relays many analogies of being true to one’s self and discovering our own magic and abilities.
-It also explores what is means to be a powerful women amongst powerful men and acknowledges that woman often cannot enjoy a similar status to successful men.
+It also explores what it means to be a powerful woman amongst powerful men and acknowledges that women often cannot enjoy a similar status to successful men.
 Instead she is viewed as a scary sorceress.

 A unique story created by Madeline Miller — if you love Greek mythology, you’ll love this.

 Grab your copy here: https://amzn.to/2KGzfkj